wp-plugins/myarcadeblog/readme.txt

 == Screenshots ==

-1. MyArcadePlugin Settings Panel
+1. MyArcadePlugin Settings Page - Here you can adjust all settings and setup your feeds.
-2. Mochi Media Settings
-3. General Settings
-4. Game Management
-5. Game Import Form
-6. Example Site
+2. Fetch Games Page - Fetch games from selected game distributor and your filters.
+3. Manage Games Page - Play games before publishing to sort our unwanted games.
+4. Publish Games Page - Publish thousands of games with just one click.
+5. Import Games Page - Import single flash or IFrame games in seconds.
+6. Edit Post Page - MyArcadePlugin Game Details on each game post for a quick access of important game parameters.
+7. Edit Post Page - Game Files tab allows you to replace uploaded files or edit the Iframe code.
+8. FunGames24.net - http://fungames24.net - demo page with default theme
-7. BuddyPress Arcade - Free WP Arcade Theme
+9. BuddyPress Arcade - Free WP Arcade Theme available on MyArcadePlugin blog
-8. Triqui - Free WP Arcade Theme
+10. Triqui - Free WP Arcade Theme available on MyArcadePlugin blog
-9. GalleryGames - Free WP Arcade Theme
+9. GalleryGames - Free WP Arcade Theme available on MyArcadePlugin blog

 <a href='http://myarcadeplugin.com/' title='WordPress Arcade Plugin'>** Upgrade to the full version now » **</a>

 == CHANGELOG ==

+= Version 3.0.0 - 2013-11-07 =
+  * New: MyArcadeFeed integration
+  * New: Spilgames integration
+  * New: Import Embed Games
+  * New: Import Iframe Games
+  * New: Detect game dimensions automatically (SWF)
+  * New: Publish games page like on MyArcadePlugin Pro
+  * New: Fetch games page like on MyArcadePlugin Pro
+  * New: Manage games page like on MyArcadePlugin Pro
+  * New: Offset game fetching for Mochi Media feed
+  * New: Updated Mochi Media feed integration
+  * New: Download games, thumbnails and screen shots
+  * New: Option to use SWFObject to display games (MyArcade -> General Settings -> Use SWFObject)
+  * New: Compatibility with WordPress 3.7.x
+  * New: Compatibility with PHP 5.5.x

 = Version 2.60 - 2013-04-21 =
   * New: Compatibility with WordPress 3.6